I often receive questions from people who are trying to substitute pull-ups with other similar exercises that work the same muscle groups.

 This gentleman asks:

-"I am always trying to add muscle and do not have access to a pull up bar or lat pull down machine.
+"I am always trying to add muscle and do not have access to a pull-up bar or lat pulldown machine.
 I work out at home and have dumbbells.
-What is an alternative exercise to pull-ups in your opinion."
+What is an alternative exercise to pull-ups, in your opinion."

 When discussing alternative exercises for a challenging calisthenics exercise such as pull-ups, simply break down the pull-up into muscle groups used.
 They are ...

-Back and Grip Muscles
+Back and grip muscles

-Stomach and Lower Back
+Stomach and lower back

-It never hurts to workout your torso, as pull-ups cause you to flex your abs and back during the lift and hang.
-See the "Rest with Crunches" article for ideas on abs and lower back exercises.
+It never hurts to work out your torso, as pull-ups cause you to flex your abs and back during the lift and hang.
+See the "Rest with Crunches" article for ideas on abs and lower-back exercises.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to firstname.lastname@example.org.